apgoel1/SECinsights/README.md

 ## Notes
 To pull the ciks of the MF_O mutual funds (no duplicates (4842 entries)), 3628 entity ciks were found.
 This is using the web scraping tecnique.
 It took 27 mins and 22 secs.

+Now to pull the ciks with the series ciks, it took 34 mins and 25 secs.
+Still 3628 entity ciks found.